ACHOF – Artist Biographies – V – Z

 From that point on, Guy became one of the most in-demand photographers in the music business, with his list of music subjects including The Byrds, The Doors, Chicago, The Rolling Stones, Simon & Garfunkel and many others.
 He expanded his range of subjects to include celebrities in all walks of life, from stars of the stage and screen (Candice Bergen, Rita Hayworth, Jack Nicholson, Barbra Streisand, Natalie Wood), classical artists including Igor Stravinski and Zubin Mehta, writers, athletes and Presidents Reagan and Clinton.

-For more information, please visit http://www.guywebster.com
+For more information on this artist, please visit http://www.guywebster.com

 Kirk Weddle – Notable album cover credits include – Nirvana – Nevermind; Weird Al Yankovic – Off The Deep End and Greatest Hits, Vol. 2